wfxedu/CRF-BLSTMParser/README.md

 This `simple parser` is a graph-based parser with first order factorization and built on the [C++ neural network library](https://github.com/clab/lstm-parser) made by Dyer et al. It has following features:

 1) We utilize the neural network model proposed by Wang and Chang[1] to score the dependency tree because of bidirectional LSTM (BLSTM) efficiently capturing richer contextual information.
-Based on their model, we exploit dropout to prevent overfitting and probabilistic model, conditional random field, to alleviate the label bias problem [2].
+Based on their model, we exploit probabilistic model, conditional random field, to alleviate the label bias problem [2].

 2) The parser is first order factorization and decodes with the [Eisner algorithm](https://github.com/zzsfornlp/nngdparser/tree/master/src/algorithms "implementation") so it runs fast.
 It is similar to the parser built by Zhang et al.[3] except that this parser instead employs BLSTM recurrent neural network and use dropout.
 Please note that Dropout node is changed to get stable results as follows,